 Many of us have ancestors that farmed.
-In Tom’s case, it’s certainly true when both of his parents, grandparents and some of his siblings were born on a farm.
-I have no idea if any of my ancestors were farmers.
+In Tom’s case, it’s undoubtedly true when both of his parents, grandparents, and some of his siblings were born on a farm.
+I would have no idea if any of my ancestors were farmers.

 |The acreage is diverse and beautiful.|

-We travel as retirees, although we spend hours each day preparing and working on our posts, taking photos and conducting research.
-As we mentioned many times in past posts, we don’t feel as if our site is a “job” based on the enjoyment and benefit we derive out of writing our stories each day.
+We travel as retirees, although we spend hours preparing and working on our posts, taking photos, and conducting research.
+As we mentioned many times in past posts, we don’t feel our site is a “job” based on the enjoyment and benefit we derive from writing our stories each day.

 |A small pond near their house and the barns.
 Soon, we’ll share photos of the pond outside our door of the “Pond Cottage.”|

-In this new location, a well-built former barn renovated to perfection still has some nuances which we must adjust to, mostly small things such as a difficult to navigate stairway to the second floor where the bedrooms and bathrooms are located.
+In this new location, a well-built former barn renovated to perfection still has some nuances which we must adjust to, primarily small things such as a difficult-to-navigate stairway to the second floor where the bedrooms and bathrooms are located.

-No doubt during our three weeks here, we’ll get out to see the local points of interest most of which is beautiful scenery.
+No doubt during our three weeks here, we’ll get out to see the local points of interest, most of which is beautiful scenery.
 There is so much to explore here at the farm that we can stay busy for days.
-Also, the hills and rolling terrain is ideal for me building strength in my legs.
+Also, the hills and rolling terrain are ideal for me to build strength in my legs.

-Yesterday, our tour with John was interesting and informational.
-His and his lovely wife’s love of their farm is evident in every acre of land, the well-kept nature of every building and loving care of their barnyard animals.
-We’re honored to have the opportunity to be here, with them only a short distance away, and all the beauty and wonder surrounding us.
+Yesterday, our tour with John was exciting and informational.
+His and his lovely wife’s love of their farm is evident in every acre of land, the well-kept nature of every building, and the loving care of their barnyard animals.
+We’re honored to have the opportunity to be here, with them only a short distance away and all the beauty and wonder surrounding us.

-Soon, we’re off to Exeter Airport to return te rental car and get another.
+Soon, we’re off to Exeter Airport to return the rental car and get another.
 We’re hoping the rain stops and the sun comes out so we can explore on the return drive.